 If you are interested in adopting from Central California SPCA, then you should know the following:

-- Even though Central California SPCA is a large shelter, they make sure that all dogs that leave the shelter have had: a microchip installed, flea/tick treatment, basic vaccinations, and a free health exam.
+- Even though Central California SPCA is a large shelter, they make sure that all dogs that leave the shelter have a microchip, flea/tick treatment, basic vaccinations, and a free health exam.

 - The adoption fee will vary as Central California SPCA depends on these fees to run the shelter.
-Every animal has unique health concerns, and treatments can vary from basic to intensive.
+Every animal has unique health concerns, and treatments can vary from basic to extensive.

 Central California SPCA Details